Naomi Campbell's enduring career in fashion will be celebrated with an exhibition at a London museum - ExBulletin

 Naomi Campbell's enduring career in fashion will be celebrated with an exhibition at a London museum

-LONDON (AP) After four decades in fashion, the queen of the catwalk has her own exhibition.
+LONDON After four decades in fashion, the queen of the catwalk is offering her own exhibition.

 London's Victoria and Albert Museum launches NAOMI: In Fashion, a celebration of Naomi Campbell's enduring career.
 The exhibition, which opens in June, will feature memorable designer outfits worn by Campbell, one of the most recognizable black models and women in the world.

-I am honored to be asked by the V&A to share my sartorial life with the world, Campbell, 53, said in a statement.
+I’m honored to be asked by the V&A to share my sartorial life with the world,” Campbell, 53, said in a statement.

 Sonnet Stanfill, fashion curator at the museum, called Campbell one of the most prolific and influential figures in contemporary culture.